Aegis940/plugin-teleo/docs/en_US/index.md

 64bit : sudo wget https://github.com/mozilla/geckodriver/releases/download/v0.28.0/geckodriver-v0.28.0-linux64.tar.gz && sudo tar xzfz geckodriver-v0.28.0-linux64.tar.gz && sudo mv geckodriver /usr/local/bin && sudo rm geckodriver-v0.28.0-linux64.tar.gz
 ```

+> The software dependencies are installed automatically by Jeedom within 5 minutes.
+They will also be reinstalled when the plugin is updated if necessary.

 ### For other Veolia sites
 **Python 3.x version is required ** ** Python 3.x is required**
 ```bash